Quality Orthoses Begin with Quality Casts

 - Use a semiweightbearing casting technique

-- We accept plaster casts, STS socks, or foam boxes
+- We accept plaster casts, STS socks, foam boxes or digital scans

 Functional AFO Casting Standard